Kreativsoehne/Cookieconsent/readme.md

 #### Categories

 Through the template file `cookieconsent_categories` the services categories can be customized or additional ones added as required.
+There are several basic categories set up, though each will only be rendered if a info text for the category had been entered in the settings.

 #### Services

-Through the template file `cookieconsent_services` the specific services (and their cookies and how they are inserted) can be customized or additional ones added as required.
+Through the template file `cookieconsent_services` the specific services (and their cookies and how the services are inserted) can be customized or additional ones added as required.

 ### Blocking analytics